 Video by Ronda Scorpio

-Additional Tips About the Recipe:
+Additional Tips About the Recipe

-• Cabbage: The recipe calls for one large cabbage, but it does not specify what type of cabbage to use.
+Cabbage.
+The recipe calls for one large cabbage, but it does not specify what type of cabbage to use.
 However, green cabbage is commonly used in cabbage roll recipes.
 The cabbage leaves need to be blanched to make them pliable for rolling.
-The recipe requires a head of cabbage that is boiled in water until the leaves become pliable.
-You will then remove the leaves one by one and use them to wrap the meat filling.

-• Meat: The recipe calls for ground pork and beef, but you can use any ground meat you prefer, such as chicken or turkey.
+Meat.
+The recipe calls for ground pork and beef, but you can use any ground meat you prefer, such as chicken or turkey.
 The meat is cooked with onions, garlic, and spices until it’s browned.

-• Rice: The recipe calls for uncooked white rice, which is mixed with the meat filling.
+Rice.
+The recipe calls for uncooked white rice, which is mixed with the meat filling.
 Some cabbage roll recipes use cooked rice instead.

-• Tomato sauce: The recipe calls for a can of tomato sauce, but you can use crushed tomatoes or tomato puree instead.
+Tomato sauce.
+The recipe calls for a can of tomato sauce, but you can use crushed tomatoes or tomato puree instead.
 The tomato sauce is mixed with water, salt, and sugar to create a sauce for the cabbage rolls.
-The cabbage rolls are baked in a tomato sauce made with canned tomatoes, tomato paste, and water.
-The sauce is seasoned with salt, sugar, and black pepper.

-• Baking and Cooking time: The cabbage rolls are baked in the oven for 1 hour and 15 minutes at 350°F (180°C) until the cabbage is tender and the meat is cooked through.
+Baking and Cooking time.
+The cabbage rolls are baked in the oven for 1 hour and 15 minutes at 350°F (180°C) until the cabbage is tender and the meat is cooked through.
 The cooking time may vary depending on your oven and the size of the cabbage rolls.

-• Nutritious: This dish is a good source of protein from the meat, and vitamins and fiber from the cabbage.
+Nutritious.
+This dish is a good source of protein from the meat and vitamins and fiber from the cabbage.

-• Comfort food: Cabbage rolls are a classic comfort food in many cultures, and can bring back fond memories or provide a sense of nostalgia.
+Comfort food.
+Cabbage rolls are a classic comfort food in many cultures and can bring back fond memories or provide a sense of nostalgia.

-• Time-consuming: This recipe requires a fair amount of preparation time, including boiling the cabbage, cooking the meat filling, and rolling the cabbage rolls.
+Time-consuming.
+This recipe requires a fair amount of preparation time, including boiling the cabbage, cooking the meat filling, and rolling the cabbage rolls.

-• Potential for dryness: Depending on how the cabbage rolls are prepared, they can become dry if not cooked properly or left in the oven for too long.
+Potential for dryness.
+Depending on how the cabbage rolls are prepared, they can become dry if not cooked properly or left in the oven for too long.

-• Not vegetarian/vegan: This recipe includes meat and is not suitable for those following a vegetarian or vegan diet.
+Not vegetarian/vegan.
+This recipe includes meat and is not suitable for those following a vegetarian or vegan diet.